PhoenixTales/phoenix-docs/vision/gothic-defined.md

 Every fantastical story contains elements that are and were - as far as we know - not existent in our "real" world but can be *imagined* to have existed in the past or that could exist in the present or in the future.
 They both are *imaginative*, in opposition to *documentative* (like mere descriptions of events or observations, "real" stories) and in this sense, they are notional (or "fictitious") instead of historical (or "traditious"); they are "made up" instead of "handed down".

-In short: they are fantastical instead of realistical.
+In short: they are fantastic instead of realistic.
 But realistic here means only: "as it was realised in history" or "as it was realised in evolution" etc. But both historical as well as evolutionary developments could have turned out differently; it is in this sense that some fantastical stories or aspects of them can be considered conceivable as "potentially real", while others may hardly be able to be conceived - based on the world we know - as having any potential of realisation in the past, present or future.

 And this is one of the crucial things to differentiate between fantastical stories.
 Instead of the superficial and outdated differentiations such as fantasy vs. sci-fi, we suggest to differentiate the nature of fantastical stories based on the following differentiations: